GBKS/opendesign.guide/content/13-about.md

 4. **Translations**: Help make this curriculum accessible to non-English speakers.
 5. **Feedback**: Share your thoughts on the curriculum's effectiveness and areas for improvement.

-To contribute, please visit our GitHub repository at [Placeholder for repository link].
+To contribute, please visit our [GitHub repository](https://github.com/GBKS/opendesign.guide).
 There, you'll find detailed guidelines on how to submit your contributions.

 Remember, every contribution, no matter how small, helps improve this resource for designers worldwide.
 Together, we can create a more inclusive, design-friendly open source ecosystem.